Who loves skiing and snowboarding? Who would love to ski Japan and it’s amazing peaks of powder?

-If you answered YES! then skiing in Japan’s majestic alps region is for you.
-The ski resorts and Hakuba township are only a short trip from TOKYO, making it a very easy and convenient destination to shred up the slopes of Hakuba valley.
+If you answered YES! then skiing in Japan’s majestic Alps region is for you.
+The ski resorts and Hakuba township are only a short trip from TOKYO.
+It a very easy and convenient destination to shred up the slopes of Hakuba valley.

 Check out other Japan Itineraries here.

 - Tokyo with Kids! – visiting Odaiba district